 - Hostname (same as your username)

-- Token (long random string for authorization)
+- Token (long random string for authorization, displayed after sign-up)

 Advanced API users: The dynDNS token technically is a regular API token.
 You can also use the token to make requests to our REST API.
 (Currently, all tokens are equally powerful, i.e. a token used for dynDNS updates can also be used to perform other kinds of API operations.
 Token scoping is on our roadmap.)